open-telemetry/opentelemetry-cpp/docs/building-with-vcpkg.md

 ## Troubleshooting

-When run cmake,it is possible to get `IMPORTED_LOCATION not set for imported target or`An imported target missing its location property`.This is because we build dependency packages with some value of`CMAKE_BUILD_TYPE`but import them with another.Most of time,we can just use the installed targets and ignore the`CONFIG` setting.Here is a example to patch these imported targets.
+When run cmake,it is possible to get `IMPORTED_LOCATION` not set for imported target or `An imported target missing its location property`.
+This is because we build dependency packages with some value of `CMAKE_BUILD_TYPE` but import them with another.
+Most of time, we can just use the installed targets and ignore the `CONFIG` setting.
+Here is a example to patch these imported targets.

 ```cmake
 # ============ Patch IMPORTED_VARS BEGIN ============